matteobin/fondomerende/README.md

 #### AUTH\_KEY
 The authorization key to access the API.
 Like for passwords long is better.
 **YOU SHOULD ALWAYS CHANGE THE DEFAULT VALUE!**

-#### SNACK\_IMAGES\_PATH\_FROM\_PUBLIC\_DIR (clients)
-The relative path from the public directory where you would like to save your snack images.
-As of now this option is used only for possible client applications calling the API, because Fondo Merende website is entirely text-based.
-If you change this value you should update [.gitignore](.gitignore) as well.

-#### IMAGES\_EXTENSION (clients)
-The extension that will be used to save your snack images.
-Like the previous option this setting is used only for possible client applications calling the API.

 #### MAINTENANCE
 It defines if maintenance mode is on.
 Set it to `true` to activate it.